auth0-sandbox/auth0-application-development/module03-instructions.md

 1. Terminate the three applications in Run/Debug.

-## Part 4: Beyond client secrets with Private Key JWT
+## Part 5: Beyond client secrets with Private Key JWT

-Secrets cannot be set in a public client, and passing them repeatedly from a confidential client increases the chances to compromise them, even through an encrypted back-channel.
-Forcing the traffic through a proxy server allows a "monster-in-the-middle" attack.

-*Mutual TLS* (mTLS) and *Private Key JWT* both rely on the client to encrypt a challenge with a private key to ensure their authenticity; that way the credentials are never sent with the request! mTLS does it when the connection is established, Private Key JWT handles it during the token exchange.

 1. Right-click on the "certificates" folder at the top of the project and use "Open in integrated terminal" to launch a terminal window in that folder.